Auratius/flash-sensitivewords/Documentation/Project-Summary.md

 Flash.SensitiveWords is a production-ready microservice system designed to detect and sanitize SQL keywords from user messages.
 Built with .NET 8 and React 18, it provides a robust API backend and an intuitive web interface for managing and testing SQL injection prevention.

 The project implements Clean Architecture, Domain-Driven Design, and CQRS patterns to ensure maintainability, testability, and scalability.
-With 85.6% test coverage across 64 tests, it demonstrates a strong commitment to code quality and reliability.
+With 133 tests all passing (78 unit + 55 integration) and 100% coverage on all controllers, it demonstrates a strong commitment to code quality and reliability.

 ## Quick Facts

 - **Total Story Points Delivered:** 137 across 8 epics (29 in backlog)
 - **Development Time:** 4 days total (all 5 sprints completed in 4 days!)
 - **Sprint Duration:** Ultra-short iterations, full project in 4 days
-- **Test Coverage:** 85.6% (53 unit tests + 11 integration tests)
+- **Test Coverage:** 133 tests passing (78 unit + 55 integration)
+- **Controller Coverage:** 100% on all 3 controllers (SensitiveWords, Sanitize, Statistics)
 - **Architecture:** Clean Architecture + CQRS + DDD
 - **Backend:** .NET 8, ASP.NET Core Web API, Dapper, SQL Server
 - **Frontend:** React 18, TypeScript, Vite, Tailwind CSS